Hellos.Blog

 Power of Alphabet

-If Σ is an alphabet, we can express the set of all strings of a certain
+If Σ is an alphabet, we can the set of all strings of a certain

 length from that alphabet by using the exponential notation: